TICHOJEBEC-SK/cs2-multifix/README.md

 - `boost_speed-500` -> Creates a -500 speed reduction for player
 - `gravity_time1_amount200` -> sets player sv_gravity to 200 for 1 second
 - `nojump` -> Create a large trigger_multiple box where you don't want the player to be able to get jump units.
 It will activate onstarttouch, and deactivate onendtouch

+### Notes
+- This plugin respects filter_activators if they exist for the boost / existing multiple